shinnn/validate-glob-opts/README.md

 results[0];
 //=>  TypeError: node-glob expected `root` option to be a directory path (string), but got <Buffer 48 69>. results[1];
-//=> TypeError: node-glob expected `nodir` option to be a Boolean value, but got NaN. results[2];
+//=> TypeError: node-glob expected `nodir` option to be a Boolean value, but got NaN (number). results[2];
-//=> TypeError: Expected every value in the `ignore` option to be a string, but the array includes a non-string value 1. results[3];
+//=> TypeError: Expected every value in the `ignore` option to be a string, but the array includes a non-string value 1 (number). results[3];
 //=> Error: node-glob doesn't have `symlink` option.
 Probably you meant `symlinks`.
 ```